ReactiveMatter/locker/README.md

 **Change log**
 * Version 6
   * Made UI changes and refactored password display code to make it faster
+  * Journal can be searched with human readable date and UI is improved
 * Version 5
   * Added more colors for notes and refactored colors code
 * Version 4